dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 Interpolation.
 We now know the drag force in the two extreme regimes: viscous drag (low Reynolds number) and form drag (high Reynolds number).

-Interpolating between these regimes is easiest in dimensionless form—that is, in terms of the drag coefficient rather than the drag force.
+Interpolating between these regimes is easiest in dimensionless form — that is, in terms of the drag coefficient rather than the drag force.

 24